Coconut oil is often called “the healthiest oil on earth” and “the miracle oil” and for good reason.

 Make sure to use only organic or virgin coconut oil.
-Refined coconut oil does not have the same fatty acid profile necessary to do the job properly and it has far fewer proteins and minerals than its organic and virgin counterparts.
-You can also reap the benefits of coconut oil by taking it internally.
+The refined oil does not have the same fatty acid profile necessary to do the job properly and it has far fewer proteins and minerals than its organic and virgin counterparts.
+You can also reap the benefits of by taking it internally.
 Coconut oil can be taken by the spoonful as a daily supplement or you can add it to things like coffee, tea, oatmeal, and smoothies.
 It makes an excellent cooking oil and can be substituted for shortening in baked goods as well.